Sunday, February 4th, 2024, 12:30am-2:00pm (12:00pm start)

 Lauren Kang (Student of Lora Tchekoratova)

-Performers for the masterclass were chosen from the PTC Young Artist Recital Program by the panel of adjudicators
+Performers for the masterclass will be chosen from the PTC Young Artist Recital Program by the panel of adjudicators

 Sunday, February 4th, 2024, 11:30am – 2:00pm (12:00pm start)

 JEROME LOWENTHAL, born in 1932, continues to fascinate audiences, who find in his playing a youthful intensity and an eloquence born of life-experience.
 He is a virtuoso of the fingers and the emotions.